godalming123/hyprland-panel/readme.md

  - python
  - python-gobject
  - gtk-layer-shell
+### Running
+ - Run `./main.py`

  ## Notes
-  - Updating to gtk4 would be nice since gtk-layer-shell has updated but I think that I will wait a little for distro packages to catch up
+  - Updating to gtk4 would be nice since gtk-layer-shell has updated but I think that I will wait a little for distro packages to catch up (**EDIT:** gtk-layer-shell now supports gtk 4 this is a TODO)